Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 Who are the Mentees?

-Mentees are SPA members who are seeking support related to professional learning.
+Mentees in this program are SPA members who are seeking support related to professional learning.

 Can I have more than one Mentee?

+Yes.
 There is no limit to the number of mentoring partnerships you can establish.
-We strongly recommend that you be judicious in determining the number of Mentees that you can support at one time.
+Be thoughtful when you determine the number of Mentees that you support at one time.
 Select only Mentees who are best suited to learn from your individual knowledge and experience.
 You can limit the number of Mentee requests that you accept on the Mentoring enrolment page.

 How do I find Mentees?